stoplightio/prism/packages/http/README.md

 - if mocking is **disabled** (`{ mock: false }`)
   - it will use that `baseUrl` to make a request to the server (`GET https://cat-fact.herokuapp.com/facts`)
-  - it will **verify** whether the provided `baseUrl` matches any of the servers defined in your OpenAPI and **add an input warning to the .process return value if it is not valid**
+  - it will **verify** whether the provided `baseUrl` matches any of the servers defined in your OpenAPI and **add an input warning to the .request return value if it is not valid**
 - if mocking is **enabled**
   - it will **verify** whether the provided `baseUrl` matches any of the servers defined in your OpenAPI and **return an error if it is not valid**

 ## Understanding response

-The `prism.process` resolved (it's a Promise!) value consists of:
+The `prism.request` resolved (it's a Promise!) value consists of:

 - input - copy of the request object you provided
 - output - the HTTP response